-The military, nuclear technologies, production of spirits, tobacco, and hazardous substances.
+Production of spirits, tobacco, and hazardous substances.
 Projects/activities related to the wine industry are considered as eligible, as long as they do not also relate to production of spirits.

 2.3.
 Eligibility of costs

 Only 'eligible costs' can be covered by a grant.
 The categories of costs that are eligible and ineligible are indicated below.